waner6151/datasets/README.md

 4. Generator 3 - Blended QR codes by generator 3
 5. Generator 4 - Blended QR codes by generator 4

 The datasets are allowed to be used only for academic research and non-commercial purposes.
-Please cite the reference if interested.
+Please cite the reference if you are interested.